mbjoseph/neuralecology/slides/visec2020/outline.md

 3. Let's think more broadly about how we use deep learning
 - e.g., how can we couple the output of computer vision models with ecological models?
 - what are the new failure modes that we invite with deep learning?

+# Hook:

+Deep learning revolution

+What has ecology done with the deep learning revolution
+- example applications

+These applications are unsatisfying.
+They don't tell me what I want to know.

+I don't just want to predict data.
+I want to learn about ecology!
+- population dynamics
+- occupancy states
+- historical change
+- demographic rates

+These are all things we study with hierarchical models